JasonHaenlin/sacc-team-A/README.md

 `max_pending_latency` : the maximum of time a request can wait if the queue if full depending on the max concurrent requests.

-`max_concurrent_requests` : maximum number of request on an instance before a new one need to start
+`max_concurrent_requests` : maximum number of request on an instance before a new one need to start [max 80, default 10]